softwareguru/code4dei/README.md

 ## Overview

-This repo contains the code and data for the [CCOSS website](ccoss.org).
+This repo contains the code and data for the [Code For DEI](https://code4dei.com)

 ## Structure / branching
-* Main branch will be used to keep up-to-date with what is live at https://ccoss.org
+* Main branch will be used to keep up-to-date with what is live at https://code4dei.com
 * If you are not sure of what you are doing, you are welcome to create a branch and submit for review before being merged.

 ## Building the site